The Insolvency Review: France

-- with regard to the type of proceedings opened, judicial liquidation remains the most commonly used insolvency proceeding (67.5 per cent), followed by judicial reorganisation proceedings (30.5 per cent) and, far behind, safeguard proceedings (2 per cent);
+- with regard to the type of proceedings opened, judicial liquidation remains the most commonly used insolvency proceeding (73.4 per cent in 2020), followed by judicial reorganisation proceedings (23.9 per cent) and, far behind, safeguard proceedings (2.8 per cent);

-- a quick overview of the companies undergoing insolvency proceedings shows that those employing fewer than three employees represent three-quarters of all the insolvency proceedings opened, whereas companies employing more than 100 people represent about 0.28 per cent of the total, representing only 145 insolvency proceedings opened in France in 2019; and
+- a quick overview of the companies undergoing insolvency proceedings shows that those employing fewer than 10 employees represented 90 per cent of all the insolvency proceedings opened, whereas companies employing more than 51 people represent about 0.9 per cent of the total in France in 2020; and

 Plenary insolvency proceedings